Robert W. Saunders Sr. Public Library: History

 In 1933, the Ybor City Branch Library opened in a storefront, donated by the local Italian American Club, L'Unione Italiana at 1729 East Broadway.
 At the time, L'Unione Italiana was one of the several ethnic clubs in Tampa which provided members with cultural enrichment activities, healthcare, and promoted civic engagement and cultural development in the fledgeling city.
 The library's collection featured materials in Spanish, Italian and English to accommodate the diverse population of Ybor City.

 Ybor City Branch Library, replaced by the newer Saunders Branch.

 Construction of a new building at 1505 North Nebraska Avenue, in an area once known as "the Scrub", was planned as part of the 1968 Model Cities Maryland Avenue Urban Renewal project.
 The new library, designed by architect Russell Minardi, was dedicated in January 1969.
 It featured a stone mural along the entrance wall entitled "Symbols of Mankind" by local artist and former professor Joe Testa-Secca.
 The mural reflects the great knowledge available at a library.

-On November 5, 2003, the Ybor City Branch Library was renamed to honor Robert W. Saunders Sr., a former Field Secretary of the NAACP.
+On November 5, 2003, the Ybor City Branch Library was renamed to honor Robert W. Saunders Sr. Who was a former Field Secretary of the NAACP.
 Saunders guided the state through challenging years as the South struggled for civil rights.

 Demolition of the old building and groundbreaking to replace the nearly 45-year-old building currently located at 1505 N. Nebraska Ave. was held March 7, 2014.
 The new $7 million, two-story building was designed by the Harvard Jolly architecture firm.

 Unlike the original opening of the Ybor City Branch Library in 1933, when no program to mark the opening took place, a ribbon-cutting ceremony was held on August 12, 2015, to celebrate the grand opening of the new Robert W. Saunders Sr. Public Library.
 Two pieces from the old library were incorporated into the new building: a bronze bust of Robert W. Saunders Sr., and the exterior stone mural called "Symbols of Mankind."
 The new library features a bookstore, a recording room for visitors to record their oral histories and stories, a children's room with movable furniture, and a 350-seat community room equipped with a full-size commercial kitchen.
 The new two-story library has a historical corridor dedicated to the history of African Americans in the area.
 It features exhibits showcasing the athletes, entertainers, churches and schools that were part of Tampa's past.
 The second floor houses a special collections resource center for African-American history and genealogy.
 It contains hundreds of digitalized oral histories and databases for research.